 Will I be required to wear a uniform while on SPCG Volunteer Patrol duty?
 If so, who pays for it?

 Yes, a uniform SECURITY jacket or shirt is required (see uniform requirements here) and should be worn with black or khaki pants or shorts.
-In addition, SPCG volunteer patrol guards must carry their SPCG ID with them at all times while on patrol.
+In addition, SPCG volunteer patrol guards must wear their SPCG ID at all times while on patrol.
 We also recommend that you carry a small flashlight, especially at night.
 Since our budget is limited we expect each volunteer to purchase their own uniform shirts and equipment.

 Will I be required to make "Citizen's Arrests" while on SPCG volunteer patrol duty?

 No, the objective of our volunteer patrols is to prevent crime and deter criminal activity just by having an additional security presence in the area.
 And to observe suspicious or criminal activity when it happens and report the activity to the proper authority and provide accurate, detailed information to them.
 SPCG patrol volunteers will not be confronting or arresting any bad guys.
 That's for the police to do.

 Can I carry a weapon while on duty as a SPCG volunteer?

 Absolutely not.
 Knives, firearms or other deadly weapons are strictly prohibited by SPCG.